Categorical composable cryptography: extended version: The one-time pad

-denotes an object $\CC$ that sends Alice's input unchanged to Bob and to Eve---which we view as an insecure (but authenticated) channel from Alice to Bob.
+depicts the copy map $X\to X\otimes X$ for some set $X$ in $\cat{FinStoch}$, then Figure~\ref{fig:private_copy} denotes an object of $\CC$ representing Alice copying data in $X$ privately, whereas Figure~\ref{fig:insecure_channel} denotes an object $\CC$ that sends Alice's input unchanged to Bob and to Eve---which we view as an insecure (but authenticated) channel from Alice to Bob.

 In the version of the one-time pad we discuss, our starting resources consist of an insecure but authenticated channel\footnote{If the insecure channel allows Eve to tamper with the message, the analysis changes, as the resulting channel still lets Eve flip bits in the sent message, even if she cannot read the message.
-Consequently, one can study the OTP with a different domain and codomain than chosen here.} from Alice to Bob as in Figure~\ref{fig:insecure_channel}

-and of a random key over the same message space, shared by Alice and Bob, depicted in Figure~\ref{fig:shared_key}.
+Consequently, one can study the OTP with a different domain and codomain than chosen here.} from Alice to Bob as in Figure~\ref{fig:insecure_channel} and of a random key over the same message space, shared by Alice and Bob, depicted in Figure~\ref{fig:shared_key}.
 Here Alice and Bob having access to both of these resources is modelled by them sharing the monoidal product of these resources.
+The goal is to build a secure channel $\begin{pic}[scale=.4] \draw (0,0) node[left] {$A$} to (0,3) node[right] {$B$}; \end{pic}$ from Alice to Bob from these.